kristovatlas/twoifbysea/README.md

 * Add support for daily digest messages
 * Add negative notifications (e.g. "no new messages for app-x today, all is good")
+* Allow Python clients to initiate delivery of some or all types of messages without running a listening server
 * Implement generic email accounts apart from GMail (need to figure out some spam filtering stuff)
 * Add new communication channels, such as PGP-encrypted emails, Slack channels, etc.
 * Refactor to minimize client footprint